Bonjour-Interactive-Lab/Processing-GPUImage/README.md

 - [ ] custom GPU info (memory size...)

 ### %"PingPong Buffer"
 PingPong buffer is an utils class allowing you to create a ping pong buffer in order to make read-write texture pipeline by creating 2 buffers.
-For more information about the differents implementation test see #5
+For more information about the differents implementation test see issue #5

 - [x] Processing ping pong buffer using PGraphics
 Each buffer can be swapped so the second is always a previous version of the first one.